 Substitute the variable into the expression, where represents the total number of times the interest is applied and is given by .
 This changes the function to the equivalent form:

 Then, we are going to make two observations.
 First, observe that scales the output (growth curve) of the function vertically.
 Second, observe that scales the input of the function horizontally.
-Because we are interested in modeling the growth curve (shape) of the function and it makes the math cleaner later on, we can set and .
+Since we are interested in modeling the growth curve (shape) of the function and because it makes the math cleaner we can set and .

 To finish the transformation, from now on, let’s consider to represent the total number of times interest is applied and replace with the more generic variable .